DecongestantsSkip to the navigation

 Decongestants may help shrink swollen tissues in the nose, sinuses, throat, and the space behind the eardrum (middle ear).
-This may relieve pressure and pain.
+This may relieve pressure, pain, and stuffiness (congestion).

 - Decongestants can cause problems for people who have certain health problems, such as heart disease, high blood pressure, glaucoma, diabetes, or an overactive thyroid.
 Decongestants may also interact with some drugs, such as certain antidepressants and high blood pressure medicines.
 Read the package carefully or ask your pharmacist or doctor to help you choose the best decongestant for you.